mikkelking/deploy-script/README.md

 ## Target environments

-There is a block of code like this:
+There is some configuration in the deploy.js script that looks like this:

 ```
 let choices = {